vivek1996/web-dev-kit/README.md

-# Live Reload For Web Projects
+# Web Development Kit

 Live Reload For Your Web Projects With Sass And Less Compilers

 ## Installation

-Just Run npm install web-dev-starter-kit In Your Terminal Or Clone Or Download The Github Repository And Run npm install To Install All Dependencies.
+Just Run npm install web-dev-kit In Your Terminal Or Clone Or Download The Github Repository And Run npm install To Install All Dependencies.

-    npm install web-dev-starter-kit
+    npm install web-dev-kit
     npm install

 ## Usage